-Kiamichi Tech/NWTC EMS Training Program Student Handbook presents the program and requirements in effect at the time of publication but is not a guarantee they will not be changed or revoked.
+Kiamichi Tech EMS Training Program Student Handbook presents the program and requirements in effect at the time of publication but is not a guarantee they will not be changed or revoked.
 However, adequate and reasonable notice will be given to students and prospective students affected by any changes.
 This packet is not intended to state contractual terms and does not constitute a contract between the students and the school.

-The EMS Training Program reserves the right to make changes as required in course offering, curricula, academic policy, and other rules and regulations affecting students.
+The EMS Training Program reserves the right to make changes as required in course offerings, curricula, academic policy, and other rules and regulations affecting students.
 These changes will govern current and formerly enrolled students.
 Enrollment of all students is subject to these conditions.

-This is a supplement to the Kiamichi Tech/NWTC Campus student handbooks and should be used as such.
+This is a supplement to the Kiamichi Tech Campus student handbook and should be used as such.
 Please refer to the Campus handbook for guidelines not covered in this manual.
-The campus and EMS Handbook can be found at www.nwtech.edu and ALCA and Canvas (on-line course content management system).
+The campus and EMS Handbook can be found at www.ktc.edu, ALCA, and Canvas (online course content management system).